ValentinFunk/Pointshop2-Docs/installation.rst

 Configuration
 -------------
 Pointshop2 requires no initial configuration!
 Once it is installed you are ready to go!
 Restart your server and press F3 to open the menu.
-If nothing happens, use the "pointshop2" console command.
 You can find all settings under the "Management" tab.

 FastDL